rachelcolby11/portfolio-kami/_portfolio/1-wrapt.md

 layout: post
 title: Wrapt
 thumbnail-path: "img/wrapt.png"
-short-description: Bringing the joy back to giving!
-A one-stop shop for all your gift planning needs!
-Wrapt is a Ruby on Rails application that allows users to create a wishlist of gifts and view their friends’​ lists in one place.
+tagline: A one-stop shop for gift planning, all year round!
+short-description: Wrapt lets users create a wishlist of gifts and view their friends’​ lists, "claim"​ a gift they plan to purchase so that other users will know not to duplicate that gift, and even choose which loved ones can see certain items on their list.

 ---